-Fatigue Damage Spectrum is random vibration spectrum based on Miner’s Rule of Damage.
-Miner’s Rule teaches that fatigue damage will accumulate over time until it reaches a level that causes a crack or other deformation of a product.
+The fatigue damage spectrum is random vibration spectrum based on Miner’s rule of damage.
+Miner’s rule states that fatigue damage will accumulate over time until it reaches a level that causes a crack or other deformation of a product.

 FDS Technical Papers and Presentations (PDF)

-Comparing Ford Mustang Road Data Using the Fatigue Damage Spectrum (FDS) option
+Comparison of Ford Mustang Road Data Using the Fatigue Damage Spectrum (FDS)

 Mustang Comparison Project Description